Does Pneumonia Go Away On its Own: 7 Easy Steps to Get Clarity.

 3.6.
 Hospitalization:

-For people who have severe pneumonia, hospitalization is necessary to treat them effectively.
-The person will be monitored here and every medication will be provided to them.
+Hospitalization is necessary to treat severe pneumonia effectively.
+The patient will be monitored and given every medication.

 4. Precautions to be taken During Pneumonia:

-Treatments could help to manage your underlying medical condition, disease control, and symptoms during the treatment of pneumonia:
+Treatments could help to manage your underlying medical condition, disease control, and symptoms during the treatment of pneumonia6:

 4.1.
 Rest and Stay Hydrated: